Pharmaceutical Opinion Program — clinical documentation

 For all claims, you will need the professional service (“PS”) intervention code and your Ontario College of Pharmacists (OCP) member number.
 The documentation must be cross-referenced to the prescription and include the reason for the pharmaceutical opinion.
 In the event that the Health Network System (HNS) does not recognize your OCP number and OCP designation code “09,” please use the “99999” and “99” codes in the respective fields in your software.
 The ministry has assured OPA that changes are being made to the HNS to accommodate the OCP codes.

 All files must be on the patient’s electronic profile or attached to the prescription hard copy record.
-All documentation must be in a readily retrievable format and must be retained at the pharmacy for a minimum of two years.
+All documentation for the claim must be in a readily retrievable format and must be retained at the pharmacy for a minimum of two years.
+All patient health records must be in a readily retrievable format and kept on file at the pharmacy for a minimum of 10 years.